msbentley/mustlink/README.md

 ## URL

 The URL for the WebMUST instance in use can be specified when instantiating the Must class.
-If none is given, a defauly URL is used.
+If none is given, a default URL is used.
 For example:

 ```python
 must = mustlink.Must(url='https://mustinstance.com/mustlink')